zappan/mean-boilerplate/README.md

 If everything went well, you should have boilerplate project up and running, i.e. Express app listening on port 3000 serving your Angular app.

-Additionally, running in development mode is configured to automatically refresh (restart) Express app on any source code changes, while changes to the client-side code are automatically picked up on browser refresh, as server is serving `client/src` content directly (as it's symlinked).
+Additionally, running in _development_ mode is configured to automatically refresh (restart) Express app on any source code changes, while changes to the client-side code are automatically picked up on browser refresh, as server is serving `client/src/` content directly (as it's symlinked).

 _If you're a Windows user, please see the content of `./dev` script,